Henry Robinson (spy): GRU

+Network

+After the Ruhr incident, Robinson built a vast espionage network that spanned the whole of Europe.
+He relied on a small trusted band of professional agents, essentially activists, who worked in positions that involved travel, e.g. salesman, business representatives, railway workers.
+His network included Andre Labarthe, Maurice Èmile Aenishanslin, Basile Maximovitch, Ernest David Weiss, Hans Lubschinsky, Heinz Erwin Kallmann and Rachel Dübendorfer.
+Amongst his informants were politicians, journalists, scientists and employees of government departments including senior officers of the French military command.

+Robinson worked undercover at Beffort and Colin engravers, located at 11 Passage Saint-Pierre-Amelot in the 11th arrondissement of Paris.
+The workshops there were an ideal place to exchange and transmit correspondence.
+For that Robinson made extensive use of microphotography.
+Robinsons network was built on two lines of communication.
+The first network was headquartered in Basel that connected Switzerland to the Netherlands via Germany and Belgium.
+The second network had communication points in Marseille and Nice that covered all of Southern Europe through Italy and as far as Bulgaria.

-Trepper network
+Trepper

-In September 1941, Robinson met with Soviet Red Army Intelligence agent, Leopold Trepper, who at the time was technical director of Soviet Red Army Intelligence in western Europe.
-Trepper had been ordered to take over command of Robinson's espionage network.
+In September 1941, Robinson met with Soviet Red Army Intelligence agent, Leopold Trepper.
+Robinson had been ordered to subordinate his espionage network to Trepper.

 There was an intense dislike between the two men due to Robinson being forced to hand over his network to Trepper when he arrived in France, even though Robinson was senior to Trepper.
 The Comintern organisation had lost prestige with Stalin who suspected it of deviating from Communist norms and Robinson was suspected of being an agent of the Deuxième Bureau and who was subsequently in ideological conflict with the aims of Soviet intelligence.
 This changeover had been facilitated in a meeting organised by General Ivan Susloparov.
 The group provided Trepper with intelligence on General Henri Giraud, the Dieppe Raid, coverage of Allied bombings in France and planning for Operation Torch.

 Arrest

-In December 1942 Robinson was arrested in Paris by the Sonderkommando Rote Kapelle.
+On 20 December 1942 Robinson was arrested in Paris by the Sonderkommando Rote Kapelle.
 According to British records, the RSHA had become aware of Robinson from information obtained from Leopold Trepper, whom they had previously arrested.
-According to Horst Kopkow of Reich Security Main Office AMT IV A2, Robinson was held in custody in France, where he was repeatedly tortured, before being brought to the Moabit detention centre in Germany to stand trial by General Judge of the Luftwaffe Manfred Roeder at the same time as Harro Schulze-Boysen.
+According to Horst Kopkow of Reich Security Main Office AMT IV A2, Robinson was held in custody in France.
+When the Sonderkommando arrested Clara Schabbel they discovered that their son was in the Wehrmacht.
+The Gestapo brought Leo Schabbel, who had been wounded in the Eastern Front together with his father and threatened his life but Robinson refused to talk.
+Robinson was then repeatedly tortured, before being brought to the Moabit detention centre in Germany to stand trial by General Judge of the Luftwaffe Manfred Roeder at the same time as Harro Schulze-Boysen.

-At the time of his arrest, four false passports were found in the possession of Robinson, as well as the famous Robinson Papers.
+At the time of his arrest, four false passports were found in the possession of Robinson, as well as the Robinson papers.